Very important! Many rabbits die regularly due to GI stasis, a quickly fatal condition, frequently caused by improper diets.

 WHAT QUANTITIES OF FOOD SHOULD I FEED BABIES AND “TEENAGERS”?

-Alfalfa based pellets – We love Oxbow: Young Rabbit Food or Garden Select Young Rabbit Food
+Alfalfa based pellets – We love Oxbow: Young Rabbit Food

 *There are differing opinions about feeding alfalfa hay.
 When giving unlimited, good alfalfa pellets the alfalfa hay may not be needed and can sometimes make transitioning to timothy hay hard.